awsdocs/amazon-redshift-developer-guide/doc_source/r_SVL_UDF_LOG.md

  Records system\-defined error and warning messages generating during user\-defined function \(UDF\) execution\.

 This view is visible to all users\.
 Superusers can see all rows; regular users can see only their own data\.
-For more information, see [Visibility of Data in System Tables and Views](c_visibility-of-data.md)\.
+For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.

 ## Table Columns<a name="SVL_UDF_LOG-table-columns"></a>